Posts Tagged ‘Brooklyn’

 Crosses: Gowanus Canal

-Connects: Carroll Gardens and Park Slope, Brooklyn [satellite map]
+Connects: Carroll Gardens and Park Slope, Brooklyn, NY [satellite map]

 Carries: 1 vehicular lane, 2 sidewalks